 AS: I was a proponent of a two-state solution for most of my life because there can never be absolute justice for the Palestinians.
 I believe that the creation of the state of Israel involved a monumental injustice to the Palestinians but I don’t want to go a step further and say that Israel should be dismantled in order to deliver justice to the Palestinians.
 I accept the reality of Israel within its original borders, I accept the legitimacy of Israel within its original pre-1967 borders.

 Edward Said described the two communities as two communities of suffering.
 We have to take into account the tragic history of the Jews as well as the suffering of the Palestinians.
 The two-state solution seemed to be not a perfect solution but a reasonable solution.
-The PLO by signing the Oslo Accords gave up the claim to 78 percent of Mandatory Palestine in the hope that they would get an independent Palestinian state on the remaining 22 percent, on the West bank and Gaza.
+The PLO by signing the Oslo Accords gave up the claim to 78 percent of Mandatory Palestine in the hope that they would get an independent Palestinian state on the remaining 22 percent, on the West Bank and Gaza.
 So I supported the two-state solution but Israel under both Labour and Likud governments continued to expand settlements.
 This is incompatible with a two-state solution.

 The settlements represent land-grabbing, and land-grabbing and peace-making don’t go together, it is one or the other.
 By its actions, if not always in its rhetoric, Israel has opted for land-grabbing and as we speak Israel is expanding settlements.
 So, Israel has been systematically destroying the basis for a viable Palestinian state and this is the declared objective of the Likud and Netanyahu who used to pretend to accept a two-state solution.
-In the lead up to the last election, he said there will be no Palestinian state on his watch.
-The expansion of settlements and the wall mean that there cannot be a viable Palestinian state with territorial contiguity.
+In the lead-up to the last election, he said there will be no Palestinian state on his watch.
+The expansion of settlements and the wall means that there cannot be a viable Palestinian state with territorial contiguity.
 The most that the Palestinians can hope for is Bantustans, a series of enclaves surrounded by Israeli settlements and Israeli military bases.

 So a two-state solution is no longer a viable option and that is why I have become a supporter of the one-state solution, a single state with equal rights for all its citizens.
 Ideologically, I don’t have any problem with a one-state solution.
 Ideologically, it is very attractive, it is a noble vision of two communities living in harmony in one space with equal rights for all its members.
 But, I am not naïve enough to think that the one-state solution is a realistic prospect because there is no support for a one-state solution in Israel.
 And if pushed really hard I think Israel would withdraw to the wall on the West Bank and annex whatever bits it wants of the West Bank.
 It would annex the main settlement blocks in Ma'ale Adumim, and the whole area around Jerusalem, and it would do so unilaterally rather than have a one-state so I am not in the least bit optimistic that the one-state solution is a viable proposition.
 But this is where I stand and I blame Israel for eliminating the alternative of a two-state solution.